rezashabrang/snapp-mle-task/README.md

 This repo focuses on analyzing the Snapp ride dataset from Tehran, from geospatial information for each journey's origin and destination.

--   The `rd` folder contains a notebook for R&D part. `entrances.html` visualizes the entrance points for each location.
+- The `rd` folder contains a notebook for R&D part with detailed report and explanation. `entrances.html` visualizes the final entrance points for each location.
+- `snapp_mle_task` and `tests` are the folders where the API code resides.
 - In [Task Journey](#task-journey-️) part you can view the step-by-step process of the task.
+- In [API](#api-) part you can view the detail about the part of creating an API for utilizing the research used in this task.
+- [Future Enhancement](#future-enhancements-) is a list of things that are out of scope for this task considering the time but can be further explored.

 ## Task Journey 🗺️